|Inside one of Hà Tĩnh Formosa Steel’s production mill. — VNA/VNS Photo Hoàng Ngà|

 Earlier this year, VEA received the request from Sông Gianh to use FHS waste to produce cement, and gave its approval on the condition that the materials must meet current technical demands and that the company has the responsibility to monitor the transport of ash by the Lê Nam company.

-VEA said the reuse of fly ash was always encouraged by other countries, such as Japan and China.
-Quality ash would reduce the costs of cement while making the concrete stronger, it said.
+VEA said the reuse of fly ash was always encouraged by other countries, such as

 The environment ministry in the coming time will continue pushing for the reuse of fly ash as well as proper inspection of such activities. — VNS